YouTube Shorts – they are the latest version of short videos that are popping up across social media.

 …Shorts is probably not going to be your solution for that, at least not right now.
 But that brings us to our next question.

-Where do YouTube Shorts fit in your overall digital marketing strategy?
+Where do YouTube Shorts fit in building your overall digital marketing strategy?
 What do you use them for?

 So like we just said, monetization should probably not be the sole reason you create Shorts.